 How Gutters Threaten Your Roof

 Having clogged gutters prevents them from working as they should.
-Dirty gutters are almost worse than having no gutters at all because water backs up and can damage the fascia and allow your structure to rot.
+Dirty gutters are almost worse than having none at all because water backs up and can damage the fascia and allow your structure to rot.

 Water seepage occurs when water that gets stuck in your gutters leaks into gaps on the outside of your home.
-This water may begin to migrate from the gutters into the roof, leading to ceiling leaks inside your home.
+This water may begin to migrate from there into the roof, leading to ceiling leaks inside your home.

 Stagnant water is a fertile breeding ground for mold growth that can spread to your roof and through any vulnerable openings to the interior of your home’s surfaces.
 This causes damage to your home and your health.

-When gutters are inadequately cleared out, especially after heavy rain, the excess weight causes the gutters to pull away from your soffits and fascia, which can lead to significant home damage.
+When gutters are inadequately cleared out, especially after heavy rain, the excess weight causes them to pull away from your soffits and fascia, which can lead to significant home damage.

 How to Maintain Your Gutters